AdamMambetov/Text/Music/Tracks/🎵Peyton Parrish - I'll Make a Man Out of You.md

   - "[[@Peyton Parrish]]"
 Cover: ""
 NumberInAlbum: 2
-Name: I'll Make a Man Out of You
 SourceFile: "[[Peyton Parrish - I'll Make a Man Out of You.mp3]]"
 Year: 2022
+aliases:
-aliases: ["I'll Make a Man Out of You"]
+  - I'll Make a Man Out of You
 created: 2022-04-22 21:19:36
 source: ""
-tags: []
 ---

 # Peyton Parrish - I'll Make a Man Out of You